Someone Almost Stole a Travel Booking Startup's Domain Through Social Engineering

 What Would Have Happened

-If we'd ignored that email or noticed it too late, here's what the attacker could have done with our domain:
+If the team had ignored that email or noticed it too late, here's what the attacker could have done with the domain:

-• Redirected all traffic to a phishing site that looks like ours
+• Redirected all traffic to a phishing site mimicking the real booking platform

-• Intercepted all emails sent to our domain, including password resets
+• Intercepted all emails sent to the domain, including password resets

 • Held the domain ransom, demanding payment for return

-• Damaged our reputation by associating our domain with malicious content
+• Damaged the company's reputation by associating the domain with malicious content

 • Taken over other accounts using password reset emails

-After this scare, we took domain security much more seriously:
+After this scare, the startup took domain security much more seriously:

 1. Registrar Lock: Prevents any transfer without explicit unlock